WillCDev/metronome/README.md

 ### **Styling**

-I've use Sass with css modules for easy namespacing of generated classes.
-I've used a central shared set of variables and mixins that are exposed globally using the Vite config for common styling attributes.
+I've used Sass with css modules for easy namespacing of generated classes, leveraging a central shared set of variables and mixins that are exposed globally using the Vite config for common styling attributes.

 We're using PostCSS / Autoprefixer to add vendor prefixing to our compiled CSS in line with our browserlist configs.